 Since the problem persists, some corrective action is needed to resolve the problem.
-Proceed by doing the following:
+Proceed by doing the following steps:

 - 1. Power off the system or logical partition. - 2.
-Perform only one of the corrective actions listed below, which are listed in the order of preference.
-If one of the corrective actions has previously been attempted, then proceed to the next one in the list.
+Perform only one of the following corrective actions, which are listed in the order of preference.
+If one of the corrective actions has been attempted, then proceed to the next action in the list.

-Note: Prior to replacing parts, consider using a complete powerdown of the entire system, including any external device enclosures, to provide a reset of all possible failing components.
-This might correct the problem without replacing parts.
+Note: Prior to replacing parts, consider using a complete power-down of the entire system, including any external device enclosures, to reset all possible failing components.
+This action might correct the problem without replacing parts.

-- · Reseat cables on adapter and device enclosure. - Replace cable from adapter to device enclosure. - Replace the device.
+- · Reseat the cables on the adapter, on the device enclosure, and between cascaded enclosures if present. - Replace the cable from the adapter to the device enclosure, and between cascaded enclosures if present. - Replace the device.